 Witney Blanket Loom

-This 300-year-old prized possession can be found within the Heritage exhibition on Level 2.
+This 300-year-old prized possession can be found within the Heritage display on Level 2.
 It has a flying shuttle and is one of the earliest of its type, invented during the Industrial Revolution.
 Standing at over 9 feet in height, it is an impressive example of a blanket loom which originated at the beginning of blanket making in Witney, Oxfordshire.
 Witney blankets are now world famous.

 It is a timber framed four heddle hand loom and has been used to weave horse collar check and woollen blankets since 1702.
 A flying shuttle mechanism was added around 1800.
 It is also one of the earliest Industrial Revolution Inventions.